uwiger/gproc/doc/gproc.md

 ###cancel_wait/2##

 <pre>cancel_wait(Key::<a href="#type-key">key()</a>, Ref) -> ok</pre>
 <ul class="definitions"><li><pre>Ref = all | reference()</pre></li></ul>

-Cancels a previous call to nb_wait/1If `Ref = all`, all wait requests on `Key` from the calling process are canceled.<a name="cancel_wait_or_monitor-1"></a>
+Cancels a previous call to nb_wait/1

+If `Ref = all`, all wait requests on `Key` from the calling process are canceled.<a name="cancel_wait_or_monitor-1"></a>

 ###cancel_wait_or_monitor/1##

 `cancel_wait_or_monitor(Key) -> any()`